inkVerb/VIP/Cheat-Sheets/Variables.md

 #### `unset`: Clearing a variable's value

-Using `unset VariablE_NAME` will remove a variable's value, technically making it "NULL"
+Using `unset variable` will remove a variable's value, technically making it "NULL"

 For example: